 CBT works best when following a structure including:

-- Be open and honest about what the real issues are and what is going on inside you
+- Being open and honest about what the real issues are and what is going on inside you

-- Stick to the treatment plan and listen to your therapist – do the homework and follow instructions
+- Sticking to the treatment plan and listening to your therapist – Do the homework and follow instructions

-- Be patient – it takes 5 to 20 sessions for you to get the most out of CBT
+- Being patient – It takes five to 20 sessions for you to get the most out of CBT

-- Partner with your therapist and take advantage of their expertise
+- Partnering with your therapist and taking advantage of their expertise

-The primary purpose of DBT is to help you learn to live in the moment and to manage your stress or anxiety.
-DBT teaches you how to regulate your emotions and improve your relationship with friends, family, or coworkers – basically, everybody.
+The primary purpose of DBT is to help you learn to live in the moment and manage your stress or anxiety.
+DBT teaches you how to regulate your emotions and improve your relationship with friends, family, or coworkers—basically, everybody.

 DBT helps you understand four basic concepts: